-The Finance and Resources Committee recommends to the Board the College's financial statements and its annual revenue and capital budgets and monitors performance in relation to these approved budgets.
-The Committee also advises the Board on overall estates strategy, procurement and planning for the College's property, equipment and estates.
-The Finance and Resources Committee for 2020/21 was comprised as follows: -
+The Finance and Resources Committee recommends to the Board College financial statements and its annual revenue and capital budgets and monitors performance in relation to these approved budgets.
+The Committee also advises the Board on overall estates strategy, the Strategic Investment Plan, procurement and planning for College property, equipment and estates.
+The Chair of the LRSB Finance has also been invited to meetings.
+The Finance and Resources Committee for 2021/22 was comprised as follows: -